 Members Voluntary Liquidation (MVL)

 A Members Voluntary Liquidation (MVL) is the liquidation of a solvent company that has come to the end of its useful life.
-While an MVL must involve a licensed insolvency practitioner, they can be more tax-efficient for companies with more than £25,000, and they may qualify for Entrepreneurs’ Relief.
+While an MVL must involve a licensed insolvency practitioner, they can be more tax-efficient for companies with more than £25,000, and they may qualify for Business Asset Disposal Relief (Entrepreneurs’ Relief).
 It can also be quicker than a straight-up dissolution.